West African Leaders Add To Pressure On Mali After Coup - UrduPoint

 West African Leaders Add To Pressure On Mali After Coup

-West African leaders arrived in Mali on Saturday to try to push for a speedy return to civilian rule after a military coup in the troubled West African nation
+West African leaders arrived in Mali on Saturday to try to push for a speedy return to civilian rule after a military coup in the troubled nation

-The delegation, headed by former Nigerian president Goodluck Jonathan, planning to meet members of the new junta as well as ousted president Ibrahim Boubacar Keita.
+The delegation, headed by former Nigerian president Goodluck Jonathan, plans to meet members of the new junta as well as ousted president Ibrahim Boubacar Keita.

 Rebel soldiers seized Keita and other leaders after a mutiny on Tuesday, dealing another deep blow to a country already struggling with a brutal Islamist insurgency and widespread public discontent over its government.